 The project methodology is based on a multicorrelational processing using statistical (social, economical, geographical and natural) data of cities and spatial land use development and changes.
 There are more than six hundred economical, social and other statistical indicators whose mutual relation are prepared to be analyzed.
-The spatial development visualization can be usefully presented by coincidence table.
+The spatial land use change developments are visualized by the coincidence table (Table I.) and were used as the first group of indicators.
+Their correlation coefficients are in Table II.

 Relations between town development and road traffic density showed interesting dependences.
 The traffic intensity changes cannot be generalized for a town as a unit.
 There are serious temporal changes within each town.
-These changes are caused by newly built commercial areas where this growth is incomparable to any other locations in the city, by new roads passing out of cities, e.g. The road traffic is also an important indicator of the economic inhabitant level - the traffic increase of personal and heavy-duty vehicles intensity on one side and decrease of motorcycle intensity and number of inhabitants on the other side since 70-ies is a proof of the higher economical power of the city inhabitants which was found at all fifty analyzed cities.
+These changes are caused by newly built commercial areas where this growth is incomparable to any other locations in the city, by new roads passing out of cities, e.g. The road traffic is also an important indicator of the economic inhabitant level - the traffic increase of personal and heavy-duty vehicles intensity on one side and decrease of motorcycle intensity and number of inhabitants on the other side since 70-ies is a proof of the higher economical power of city inhabitants which was found at all fifty analyzed cities.
+The fact is also documented on Fig. 10 by increasing sum of passing vehicles and decreasing number of inhabitants.
+The higher economical power proves also Fig. 11 accompanying Fig.10 and showing the growth of residential areas for the decline of inhabitants.

 Results of any urban planning are always long lasting phenomena influencing the society.
 The spatial land use changes in 50 various cities will yield a rich source of data for the evaluation.
-The road traffic intensity is information on the air pollution, data on life expectancy are an issue concerning a social situation and health care, etc. The project results should offer a set of usable tools = indicators for urban planners and their further urban planning to achieve sustainable development of cities in the Czech Republic.
+The road traffic intensity is information on the air pollution; data on life expectancy are an issue concerning a social situation and health care, etc. The project results should offer a set of usable tools = indicators for urban planners and their further urban planning to achieve sustainable development of cities in the Czech Republic.

-The paper presents a very small analysis performed for functional classes and road traffic intensity.
+The paper presents a starting part of analysis performed for functional classes and road traffic intensity.
 Spatial changes and their relation to the traffic evolution have already brought a great deal of information which will be processed in a form of one of indicators.
-The future research is focused on determining a list and sequence of indicators for the sustainable development of cities.